 As I mentioned in this post from back in May, I ate a lot (A LOT!) of the skinless Balkan sausages called ćevapčići while we journeyed through Slovenia, Croatia, and Bosnia-Herzegovina.
-The ćevapčići were a really tasty way to get a protein infusion to balance the wine, beer, and kremšnita (ahem) that I was enjoying in a regular basis.
+The ćevapčići were a really tasty way to get a protein infusion to balance the wine, beer, and kremšnita (ahem) that I enjoyed on a regular basis.

 Throughout our travels, I ate ćevapčići about 8 times, and each serving included 5-10 ćevapčići, which means I ate about 80 or so of these tasty little guys on our trip.
 Here are all the places I tried them, just in case you find yourself in the Balkans and need some grilled meat: